IgorLeanca/codexIsoTls/README.md

 ### Trusting the server certificate

-`Iso8583Sender` contains a `CUSTOM_CA_CERT_PATH` constant that points to a PEM-encoded certificate authority (CA) or server certificate file the client should trust.
-Set the constant to the absolute or relative path of your certificate file (for example, `certs/securetrust.pem`).
-When the constant is left empty, the JVM's default trust store is used instead.
+`Iso8583Sender` reads trusted certificates from the UTF-8 text file referenced by the `CUSTOM_CA_CERTIFICATE_LIST_PATH` constant (defaults to `certificates.txt`).
+Populate the file with one or more PEM blocks—multiple certificates can be included back-to-back.
+Lines starting with `#` are treated as comments and ignored.

-The certificate file can contain either the issuing CA or the specific server certificate.
-Only one certificate is loaded from the file; if you need to trust multiple certificates, convert them into a Java KeyStore and launch the program with the standard JVM options.
+When `CUSTOM_CA_CERTIFICATE_LIST_PATH` is set to an empty string, the JVM's default trust store is used instead of the bundled list.
+This is useful when the endpoint already chains to a well-known public CA.

 If you prefer to supply a separate trust store file, you can still run the program with the standard JVM options, for example:

 ```
 java -Djavax.net.ssl.trustStore=/path/to/keystore -Djavax.net.ssl.trustStorePassword=changeit -jar target/iso8583-sender-1.0-SNAPSHOT.jar